Crime in South Africa: Farm attacks

-From 1994 to 2020 South Africa experienced 13,000 farm attacks, during which 2,000 commercial farmers were killed besides others who were injured or wounded.
-Since 2014 black farmers have also become victims.
 Residents of farms have a four times greater chance to be murdered than the average South African, and the elderly constitute a large proportion of victims.
 However, there is insufficient data to reliably estimate a murder rate for South African farmers.
 These crimes against farmers and their black or white staff have gained notable press, given the country's past racial tensions.

 Proposed solutions include the creation of specialised reaction units, research and statistical analysis, improved crime intelligence, drone and other technology and the designation of farm attacks as priority crimes.
 The DA proposed harsher sentences and a reclassification of farm attacks as priority and hate crimes.
 Bheki Cele, in a written reply to parliament, said that farm attacks or murders would not be classified as priority crimes, but assured parliamentarians that farm murders are taken very seriously.

+Farm attacks represent a small fraction (less than 1%) of South Africa's total annual murders, which exceeded 27,000 in the 2022/23 period.
+According to data from the Transvaal Agricultural Union of South Africa (TLU SA), a group that tracks farm violence, approximately 1,363 white farmers and 529 of their relatives were murdered in South Africa between 1990 and 2024.